awez/amirrajan.github.com/_posts/2014-03-16-rebooting-life-part-2.md

 >"Leave me be," screamed the boy as he slammed his hand down on the table.
 Everyone stood silent and wide-eyed for several moments... when he slammed his hand down... he had broken the thick stone table right in half.

 So, keep saying nay.
 Keep saying "I'm wasting my time".
-I'm a black belt, starting my journey over again as a white belt. **Once I come out the other end, I will be force to be reckoned with.**
+I'm a black belt, starting my journey over again as a white belt. **Once I come out the other end, I will be a force to be reckoned with.**